Azure/fta-cloudarchitecture/README.md

 # Azure Architecture

 This presentation is about architecture design in the Cloud.
-This is important because the way we design solutions in the cloud has a large impact on things like cost, performance, security and management.
+This is important because the way we design solutions in the cloud has a large impact on things like scalability, cost, performance, security and management.
 Making good architecture decisions during the design and requirements phase helps us to be more successful in Cloud and to have a more awesome experience once we are in Production.

 ## Outline v2